-With regard to the foundational issue identified above, Warren argued that an enforcement order is authorized under ORS 197.320(1) and (10).
+With regard to the foundational issue identified above, Warren argues that an enforcement order is authorized under ORS 197.320(1) and (10).
 While the Commission found good cause to proceed to a contested case hearing in this matter, it did not clearly articulate the statutory basis for the finding of good cause.
-DLCD staff had recommended that good cause to proceed existed pursuant to section (1), but not sections (2) or (10).8 In the Commission's previous order, the Commission concluded that section (1) did not apply.
+Staff had recommended that good cause to proceed existed pursuant to subsection (1), but not subsections (2) or (10).8 In the Commission's previous order, the Commission concluded that subsection (1) did not apply.
 See Exhibit 2 at 5-6.
-For the same reasons articulated in that order, the Hearings Officer concluded, and the Commission agrees, that section (1) does not apply here.
+For the same reasons articulated in that order, the Hearings Officer concludes that subsection (1) does not apply here.

-With regard to ORS 197.320(10), the County asserted that it has an acknowledged Goal 5 plan and is in the process of amending that plan following an OAR chapter 660, division 23, Goal 5 process in accordance with the LUBA remand in Community Participation Organization.
-Accordingly, the Hearing Officer and Commission understand the County to assert that it is not out of compliance with Goal 5 and an enforcement order is thus not authorized.
+With regard to ORS 197.320(10), the County asserts that it has an acknowledged Goal 5 plan and is in the process of amending that plan following an OAR Chapter 660, Division 23, Goal 5 process in accordance with the LUBA remand in Community Participation Organization.
+Accordingly, the Hearing Officer understands the County to assert that it is not out of compliance with Goal 5 and an enforcement order is thus not authorized.

-The Hearings Officer disagreed, and the Commission agrees with the Hearings Officer.
+The Hearings Officer disagrees.
 In its previous enforcement order, the Commission found grounds for an enforcement order under ORS 197.320(10) because local provisions that formed the basis for the Goal 5 plan were not clear and objective.
 In discussing the basis for an enforcement order under ORS 197.320(10) in the previous enforcement proceeding, the Commission explained as follows: